 It’s not the most common of therapies, not that easy to say even and yet, for me personally, colleagues I’ve trained with, and I sincerely believe, for clients I’ve worked with, it’s a gentle, soulful and powerful counselling and psychotherapy approach to both healing wounds and tapping into our innate potential to become all that we can be.

 Created in the 20th Century by visionary Italian psychotherapist Roberto Assagioli, Psychosynthesis counselling and psychotherapy brings together powerful techniques for self-exploration and awareness, together with a wonderfully human view of the world.

-If you’d like to find out more about Psychosynthesis counselling with me, Matt Fox in Totnes, Paignton and Newton Abbot, please do get in touch via email or call / text me on 07443 640556.
+If you’d like to find out more about Psychosynthesis counselling with me, Matt Fox in Totnes, Paignton, Torquay and online via Skype, please do get in touch via email or call / text me on 07443 640556.